 It is ready to serve.
 Now just dive in and enjoy!

 We prefer to have this meal vegetarian since mushrooms already have lots of protein, so it makes a wonderful meal when served along with Rice With Orzo.
 However, if mushrooms are not meaty enough for you, you can serve it as a side dish along with a chicken meal like Roasted Chicken Pieces, one of the most popular recipes here.

 You have some leftover chicken from yesterday?
 Go ahead and mix them with sauteed oyster mushrooms.

 When you have king oyster mushrooms on hand, no worries.
-Give Maggie’s Asian Inspired Teriyaki King Oyster Mushroom recipe a try.
+You can use them for this recipe as well.